 But it’s not only apartment buildings that will benefit from the successful Paris Olympic bid.
 The regeneration of certain parts of Paris and the boost to business will also have a significant effect on the capital.

 For instance, the Paris Pleyel project (pictured) is part of an urban renewal plan in Saint Denis – a northern area of Paris which houses the enormous sports stadium Stade de France which will be heavily used during the Olympics.
 Part of the ‘Grand Paris Hub’, it involves renovating the iconic Tour Pleyel tour along with almost 75,000 square metres in the district.
 This will include building two high-class 40-storey hotels providing approximately 680 rooms, a multi-functional complex with 28,000 square metres of offices, 6,000 square metres of retail and restaurant facilities, and a conference and exhibition centre for up to 2,000 people.

 Related article: How to start a clothes shop in France

 There will also be a new train system built called the Grand Paris Express to transport people to and from the Grand Paris Hub into the centre of Paris in under 15 minutes.
 And the new station, to be named, Saint-Denis Pleyel, is being designed by the architect Kengo Kuma, and will boast a vast atrium with areas such as a media library, digital services, a business centre and retail areas.

 So with the boost to business and real estate in Paris, it seems that the City of Light will be beaming more than usual in the years leading up to 2024.
-If you need more information on real estate in Paris, or how to set up your business in France – or for issues relating to Accountancy in France, Immigration or Visas – please contact us directly by calling 0033 (0)1 53 57 49 10 or email us from our contact page and we’ll be happy to help.
+If you're interested in living and working in Paris and need more information on how to set up your business in France, you can download our free guide below or contact us directly by calling 0033 (0)1 53 57 49 10 or email us from our contact page and we’ll be happy to help.